-A review about the documentary film “Amy” (2015) by Asif Kapadia
+A review of the documentary film “Amy” (2015) by Asif Kapadia

-In Armenian cinema theaters the documentary films are considered as not profitable.
-But how does the Armenian society understand the term “documentary film”?
-It is associated with the usage of archive materials, interviews with protagonists and their relatives, arrangement of visual material in chronological logic, captions introducing the speakers, etc. Documentary filmmakers, who are usually going to make a film, are primarily thinking about these simple methods as well.
-In some cases the authors contrive to find a solution of creative and correct storytelling form, which is an evidence of their professionalism.
-On the other hand, sometimes documentaries can be built with grammatically correct editing, shots full of aestheticized approach, script with creative bases but still they are passing by the film history as a regular films and not making a dialogue with the audience.
+In Armenian cinema theaters documentary films are considered as not profitable.
+But how does Armenian society understand the term “documentary film”?
+It is associated with the usage of archive materials, interviews with protagonists and their relatives, arrangement of visual material in chronological logic, captions introducing the speakers, etc. Documentary filmmakers, who are usually going to make a film, are primarily thinking about these simple methods.
+In some cases, the authors contrive to find a solution of creative and correct storytelling form, which is evidence of their professionalism.
+On the other hand, sometimes documentaries can be built with grammatically correct editing, shots full of aestheticized approach, and scripts with creative bases, but still, they are passed by the film history as regular films and not making dialogue with the audience.
 The documentary film “Amy” (2015) by Asif Kapadia is not such kind of example.
-In this work the director succeeded to make a biography film that creates a dialogue with the viewers, excites them and makes them feel empathy for the protagonist.
+In this work, the director succeeded in making a biography film that creates a dialogue with the viewers, excites them and makes them feel empathy for the protagonist.
 And this is achieved using mainly the seemingly simple tools and methods mentioned in the beginning of this review.
 This phenomenon is described by the word “art”, around which people are thinking and debating over the centuries in different parts of the world.

 In this film, which is spreading light on the life story and character of Amy Winehouse, the author collected visual footage from her childhood, teenage and youth ages shot by her family, friends and journalists.
-Each of these are interesting as they are showing whatever we can’t usually see on the TV screens but direct combination of them would not become a work of art.
+Each of these is interesting as they show whatever we can’t usually see on the TV screens, but a direct combination of them would not become a work of art.
 Therefore, interviews with the people appearing in the archive materials come to tell about the protagonist’s inner world, excitements, joys and problems from the distance of time.
-A merger of audio-visual material occurs – the image and sound independent from each other would have an archival, document nature, but they become an invulnerable structure together.
+A merger of audio-visual material occurs – the image and sound, independent from each other, would have an archival, document nature, but they become an invulnerable structure together.

-The simple style of new areas’ addressing shots (by drones) are in line with the general style of the film which strives for simplicity.
-By their inner logic and form these shots serve for the final solution of dramaturgical line – the death of protagonist, which is mystically interpreted as leaving the Earth, rising to the heavens, seeing environment from above.
+The simple style of new areas’ addressing shots (by drones) is in line with the general style of the film, which strives for simplicity.
+By their inner logic and form, these shots serve as the final solution of the dramaturgical line – the protagonist’s death, which is mystically interpreted as leaving the Earth, rising to the heavens, and seeing the environment from above.

-As a witness the audience becomes a participant of the intimate and cherished moments of her life; and at the end of the film, even knowing the reality very well, we get emotional again.
-Probably all the spectators know that ominous news before the screening, but for a regular viewer the feelings of regret here are different than listening the news program from TV: taking part in Amy’s life situations, feeling that she is not manipulating or hiding from the screen for us, a close-friendly connection feeling arises in the audience.
-It can be highly connected with author’s courage, when he brings the audience to the cinema hall and from the very beginning shows a technically bad quality shots from family archives.
-Before our eyes the teenage girl is growing, evolving, becoming a popular and beloved artist, so that even Tony Bennett kindly endures her whims.
+As a witness, the audience becomes a participant in the intimate and cherished moments of her life; and at the end of the film, even knowing the reality very well, we get emotional again.
+Probably all the spectators know that ominous news before the screening, but for an average statistical viewer, the feelings of regret here are different than listening to the news program on TV: taking part in Amy’s life situations, feeling that she is not manipulating or hiding from the screen for us, a close-friendly connection feeling arises in the audience.
+It can be highly connected with the author’s courage when he brings the audience to the cinema hall and, from the very beginning, shows technically bad quality shots from family archives.
+Before our eyes, the teenage girl is growing, evolving, and becoming a popular and beloved artist, so even Tony Bennett kindly endures her whims.
 It provokes a feeling that she is going to abrasion side.
 During the film, the subconscious anxiety costrel and the feeling of inability to change anything are increasing at equal rates reaching the top marks on the emotional scale.
-The audience is aware of that abrasion, the protagonist is not aware of it, but at the end of the film the desires of both sides are identified – both of them do not want such an ending.
-In this tragic story the British self-ironic humor can be noticed which means that the film authors are free of pompous behavior and complexes, like the characters who appear in the movie.
+The audience is aware of that abrasion, but the protagonist is not aware of it.
+But at the end of the film, the desires of both sides are identified – both of them do not want such an ending.
+In this tragic story, the British self-ironic humor can be noticed, which means that the film authors are free of pompous behavior and complexes, like the characters who appear in the movie.
 “There’s no point in saying anything but the truth”,- Amy Winehouse said.

 Claims that in the modern changing world, where everything happens very quickly, the documentary film should be as short as possible not to lose the audience halfway are disproved with this film.
-This proofs also the fact that three Yerevan screenings in a hall of 350 seats were free of charge and the audience wouldn’t mind about paid money if they decide to leave the hall.
+This also proves that three Yerevan screenings in a hall of 350 seats were free of charge and the audience wouldn’t mind paying money if they decided to leave the hall.
 This case also rejected the impossibility of bringing the audience (especially Armenian) to the cinema with documentary film.
-What the Armenian film viewer wants from documentarians is the honesty.
-They expect a film, which is not detached from reality and not overloaded with aesthetics.
-In such kind of films, according to the authors’ approach, even the dirty wall, messy room or the scene of satisfaction of the biological requirements is perceived as an artistic element.
+What the Armenian film viewer wants from documentarians is honesty.
+They expect a film that is not detached from reality and not overloaded with aesthetics.
+In such kinds of films, according to the authors’ approach, even the dirty wall, messy room, or scene satisfying the biological requirements is perceived as an artistic element.